WeiDUorg/weidu/README-WeiDU-Changes.txt

     upon uninstallation.
   * Fix regressions in fj_are_structure and FJ_CRE_REINDEX affecting
     BGII: EE.
-  * Do not fail on uninstalling files copied from a location like C:\.
+  * WeiDU does not fail on uninstalling files copied from paths containing a colon (e.g., C:\something\or\other).
   * sc#addWmpAre does not make backups of save files (because save files are not safely uninstallable).
   * Support SetGlobalRandom().